Elangeni/Platformer-Game/README.md

 as well and create moving objects and add animation to my game objects.

 The WebGL build is available to play at https://elangeni.itch.io/platformer

+The controls are as follows:

+A-move left
+S-jump
+D-move right